China's Cybersecurity Directive: The Deep Logic and Global Impact Under the Game of Technological Sovereignty

 The selection of the countries targeted by the directive—the United States and Israel—is by no means accidental, as it is underpinned by clear geopolitical and industrial logic.

-The United States, as the absolute dominant force in global cyberspace and China's primary strategic competitor, logically sees its technological products becoming the primary targets for scrutiny and replacement.
+The United States, as the absolute dominant force in global cyberspace and China's primary strategic competitor, logically sees its technological products becoming the foremost targets for scrutiny and replacement.
 VMware's server virtualization technology, Palo Alto Networks' next-generation firewalls, Fortinet's UTM (Unified Threat Management) appliances, and CrowdStrike's EDR (Endpoint Detection and Response) platform are all leaders in the global enterprise market.
 They are deeply embedded within the IT infrastructures of various industries across China, holding vast amounts of network behavior and business data.
-In today's highly uncertain Sino-U.S. relations, continuing to use these core security products from the "adversary" on a large scale is tantamount to handing over one's digital lifeline to others.
+In today's climate of high uncertainty in Sino-American relations, continuing to use these core security products from a competitor on a large scale is tantamount to handing over one's digital lifeline to another.

 More profound is the restriction on Israeli cybersecurity companies.
-Israel, the "Startup Nation" of the Middle East, possesses a cybersecurity industry that rivals that of the United States, and is even more formidable in certain areas.
-Check Point is a pioneer in firewall technology, CyberArk leads the field in Privileged Access Management (PAM), and others like Orca Security (cloud security) and Cato Networks (SASE) are also leaders in their respective niches.
-The Israeli cybersecurity industry is inextricably linked to the talent circulation with its national defense forces, particularly the Unit 8200 signals intelligence unit.
-Its technologies are often battle-tested, with a strong offensive mindset.
+Israel, the innovation hub of the Middle East, possesses a cybersecurity industry that rivals, and in some areas even surpasses, that of the United States in sharpness.
+Check Point pioneered firewall technology, CyberArk dominates the Privileged Access Management (PAM) field, and others like Orca Security (cloud security) and Cato Networks (SASE) are also leaders in their respective niches.
+The Israeli cybersecurity industry is closely intertwined with the talent cycle of its own defense forces (particularly the 8200 Signal Intelligence Unit), with its technologies often battle-tested and characterized by a strong offensive mindset.
 Although Sino-Israeli bilateral relations were once close at the commercial level, under the U.S.-led Western security alliance system, Israel's strategic cooperation with the United States is extremely tight.
-In extreme scenarios, whether Israeli companies can withstand pressure from Washington to remain neutral is a variable that Chinese policymakers must consider.
-Including Israeli companies in the restrictions demonstrates the rigor and foresight of China's cybersecurity risk assessment, which is not limited to direct geopolitical rivals but extends to the technological systems of their core alliance circles.
+In extreme scenarios, whether Israeli companies can withstand pressure from Washington to remain neutral is a variable that Chinese decision-makers must consider.
+Including Israeli companies within the scope of restrictions demonstrates the rigor and foresight of China's cybersecurity risk assessment—extending beyond direct geopolitical rivals to encompass the technological systems of their core allies.

-Additionally, the inclusion of Imperva (application and data security) under France's Thales Group in the list suggests another dimension of the criteria: even if the parent company originates from a country not central to the U.S.-China strategic rivalry, its products may still fall under scrutiny if they hold a critical market position and pose potential supply chain risks.
-This sends a clear signal: China's efforts to build a self-reliant and controllable technology system are evolving from "replacing the United States" to "reducing overall dependence on any single external technology system."
+Additionally, the inclusion of Imperva (application and data security) under France's Thales Group in the list suggests another dimension of the criteria: even if the parent company originates from a country not central to the U.S.-China strategic rivalry, its products may still fall under scrutiny if they hold a critical position in the market and pose potential supply chain risks.
+This sends a clear signal: China's efforts to build a self-reliant and controllable technology ecosystem are deepening, shifting from merely replacing American technologies toward reducing overall dependence on any single external technological system.

 Opportunities and Challenges of Domestic Substitution: Can Local Manufacturers Take Over?